PP-Namias/Java-Rice/README.md

 *	The system will only be available for use on devices with Java and Maven GUI installed.
 *	The system will only support online payment methods.
 *	The system will not provide delivery services.
+* The system may require regular updates to keep up with the latest security and payment standards.

 ## __Criteria__
 *	Usability